jbusfield/uevrlib/README.md

 The uevrlib comes with a powerful debug dumper that can dump runtime objects, tables and structures to the console or log. "example_debug_dump.lua" shows 4 ways to use the dumper by pressing F1-F4.
 More info can be found in /libs/uevr_debug.lua

 <br/><br/><hr>

-#### Example: Flicker Fixer
-Rename the file "example_flicker_fixer" as "example_flicker_fixer.lua" if required and rename all other examples to ".luax"<br/>

-UEVR has a bug in some games that causes the left eye to flicker after some amount of time.
-Flicker Fixer is designed to help mitigate this problem in games that have the issue.
-It comes with its own config ui for setting various params